Feeling overwhelmed? Wondering how digital marketing fits together and how to go about it?

 Here’s the 4 pillars again including the high level objectives they each represent:

 - Content marketing = create content that helps people (share expertise)

 - SEM = use SEO to drive organic traffic (attract people)

-- Email marketing = engage with your subscribers (build an audience that trusts you)
+- Email marketing = engage with your subscribers (nurture trust with your followers)

 - Social media marketing = expand your online presence (grow your audience & brand)